Charles Vidor: Life and career

 Born Károly Vidor in Budapest, Hungary, he served in the Austro-Hungarian Army during World War I. He first came to prominence during the final years of the silent film era, working with Alex Korda among others.
-Contrary to common belief, he is not related to fellow director King Vidor (1894–1982).
+Contrary to common belief, he was not related to fellow director King Vidor (1894–1982).

 Early Hollywood career

 In 1922, Vidor emigrated to the United States.
 He worked as a basso for the English Grand Opera Company.
 He was a chorus boy in Love Song and worked on Hudson Bay as a longshoreman.

 Vidor went to Hollywood where he worked as Korda's assistant.
 He attracted acclaim for a low budget short he made in his spare time with his own money, The Bridge (1929).
 This led to a contract at Universal Pictures to work in the editorial department.

 He did some uncredited directing on MGM's The Mask of Fu Manchu (1932).
 His first credited feature as director was Sensation Hunters (1933) for Monogram Pictures.
 Vidor followed it with Double Door (1934) at Paramount.